gsoules/MkDocs/digital-archive/docs/plugins/avantelasticsearch.md

 -   **_Address_**
 -   **_Date_**

-This AvantElaticsearch plugin works only with Elasticsearch on Amazon Web Services (AWS).

 The host Linux OS must have pdftotext installed.

 The Omeka files folder must contain a directory named `elasticsearch`.

+---

+!!! warning ""
+    This AvantElaticsearch plugin has been tested with AWS Elasticsearch up to v6.8.
+It might not work with Elasticsearch 7.x, or with AWS Opensearch due to changes in how mapping types work.
+The plugin relies on the `_doc` mapping.
+For more information [see this article](https://stackoverflow.com/questions/58824489/where-to-put-include-type-name-in-config-exs).

 ## Installation